sungsik-kong/sungsik-kong.github.io/_pages/travel.md

 ## Some travel notes
 <a href="/travel/2020/06/blog-post-travel-3/">Wandering in the Himalayas: Route to EBC</a>
+<a href="https://youtu.be/LcoVNKwLCiI?si=wl9TCd8SJDDuv1OR">PhyloCycle 2024: 100 mile bike trip through Rhode Island, Massachusetts, and Connecticut (Video by Laura Kubatko)</a>

 ## Photo gallery
 {% include gallery caption="" %}